Poemen

 Abba Poemen the Great (Greek: Ὁ Ἅγιος Ποιμήν; ποιμήν means "shepherd") (c.
 340–450) was a Christian monk and early Desert Father who is the most quoted Abba (Father) in the Apophthegmata Patrum (Sayings of the Desert Fathers).
-Abba Poemen was quoted most often for his gift as a spiritual guide, reflected in the name "Poemen" ("Shepherd"), rather than for asceticism.
+Abba Poemen was quoted most often for his gift as a spiritual guide, reflected in the name "Poemen" ("Shepherd"), rather than for his asceticism.
 He is considered a saint in Eastern Christianity.
-His feast day is August 27 in Julian calendar (September 9 in Gregorian calendar).
+His feast day is August 27 in the Julian calendar (September 9 in the Gregorian calendar).

 Biography

 Abba Poemen lived at a monastery in Scetis, one of the first centers of early Christian monasticism.
 In 407 A.D. the monastery was overrun by raiders, scattering the monks.
 Abba Poemen and Abba Anoub, along with a handful of monks, fled to Terenuthis, on the river Nile.
 After leaving Scetis, Abba Poemen and his group first lived in an abandoned pagan temple.
 The various raids on Scetis were a turning point in desert monasticism.
 The ensuing diaspora resulted in Abba Poemen and his group keeping alive the collective wisdom of the monks of Scetis by creating the bulk of the Apophthegmata Patrum (Sayings of the Desert Fathers).

 Abba Poemen's personality was described as that of a wise shepherd more than a desert ascetic.
 He was known for his tolerance of the weakness of others.
 One apocryphal story recounts that some of the older monks approached Abba Poemen for his advice on how to treat monks who fell asleep during their prayers.
 They were inclined to wake the sleeping monk, while Abba Poemen took a more compassionate approach, advising, "For my part, when I have seen a brother who is dozing, I put his head on my knees and let him rest."
 Abba Poemen was typically opposed to giving harsh penances to those who slipped spiritually—when a monk came to him who had committed a "great sin", Abba Poemen reduced his penance from three years to three days.